-- Interpersonal/communication skills used include listening to information from other people and asking questions to get information to diagnose problems with instrumentation; and providing routine information and direction to others. - The most significant contacts are with co-workers in the performance of daily work activities; avionics supervisor for work assignments and advice/guidance on problems or issues; and with the Crew Chief to establish goals and objectives.
+- Interpersonal/communication skills used include listening to information from other people and asking questions to get information to diagnose problems with instrumentation; providing routine information and direction to others and gaining the co-operation of others to complete work, address issues and/or solve problems. - The most significant contacts are with co-workers in the performance of daily work activities; avionics supervisor for work assignments and advice/guidance on problems or issues: and with the Crew Chief to establish goals and objectives.